 Put your protein bag in a shaker bottle

-If you want to send a message to TSA that you are just a fitness nut traveling with your protein powder then you could put your bag of protein powder in your shaker bottle.
+If you want to send a message to TSA that you are just a fitness nut traveling with your protein powder or meal replacement shake then you could put your bag of protein powder in your shaker bottle.

 That might cause some agents to give you a pass since they can more easily make the connection between your powder and it being a workout supplement.